dimasnovik/simple-fs-util/README.md

 ## Building from Source

-Make sure to include dependencies for Apache Commons CLI and your utility classes.
+Make sure to include dependencies for Apache Commons CLI.

 Example with Maven: